Testing

 Can I fail the yard but pass the road?

-No. Failing the yard ends the test — you don't get to the road portion.
+No. Failing the yard ends the test.
+You don't get to the road portion.

 Is the yard or road harder?